CS171/Homework_instructions/week-10/lab/week-10_lab.md

 		.on("touchstart.zoom", null);
 	```

-	For testing, you can omit this and open the webpage in your browser.
-You will notice the
+	For testing you can omit this and open the webpage in your browser.
+You will notice the *bumpy* interaction.
-	 *bumpy* interaction.

 4. **Clip all elements that go beyond the borders of your chart area**